Tilly3g/BakeryWebsite/README.md

     section.
 The nav bar also collapses correctly when the screen size is smaller with a button that expands it when pressed.

 Screensizes and Devices:
-- I tested my project to make sure it worked correctly and all text and features fit well on every device given using 'inspect' when viewing the site in a browser and also that it transitioned at appropriate points when changing the screensize gradually.
+- I tested my project to make sure it worked correctly and all text and features fit well on every device given using Chrome Developer Tools when viewing the site in a browser and also that it transitioned at appropriate points when changing the screensize gradually.
 - I tested my site worked well on a range of browsers such as Chrome, Firefox and Safari.
 - I tested my site on a range of mobile devices with different screen sizes including Moto G6 Play, Samsung s7, Samsung s8, iPhone 5s, iPhone 6 and Huawei y6.